ibm-cloud-docs/text-to-speech/features.md

 -   For more information about specifying input text, see [Specifying input text](/docs/text-to-speech?topic=text-to-speech-usingHTTP#input).
 -   For more information about using SSML, see [Using SSML](/docs/text-to-speech?topic=text-to-speech-ssml).

-For some standard US English voices, the service augments SSML with service-specific expressive and voice-transformation elements:

--   [Expressive SSML](/docs/text-to-speech?topic=text-to-speech-expressive) extends SSML with an expressive element that you can use to indicate a speaking style of *GoodNews*, *Apology*, or *Uncertainty*.
-The feature is available for the standard US English Allison voice.
--   [Voice transformation SSML](/docs/text-to-speech?topic=text-to-speech-transformation) extends SSML by adding a voice transformation element.
-You can use the element to expand the range of possible voices by controlling aspects such as pitch, rate, and timbre.
-Voice transformation also offers two built-in virtual voices, *Young* and *Soft*.
-The feature is available only for standard US English voices.

 ### Word timings
 {: #features-timings}